uclaacm/hack-tooling-series/session-2-git/readme.md

 ### git add
 <img src='assets/git_add.png'>

-`git add` lets you select changes you want *intend* to commit.
+`git add` lets you select changes you *intend* to commit.
 It is very important to note that you add *changes*.
 This means that you can pick a specific change in a file and add only that part of the changed file.

 Pro tip: Use `git add -p` to manually select exactly which changes you want to stage.